Hans Lambers: Honours

 Lambers has received national and international honours in recognition of his contributions to plant physiology and ecology.
 He has been elected to several learned academies and professional societies, delivered distinguished lectures, and received multiple lifetime and honorary awards for research and teaching.
 Lambers was elected a Fellow of the Hollandsche Maatschappij der Wetenschappen in 1997 and became a Member of the International Council on Plant Nutrition in 2001.
-He was elected a Fellow of the Royal Netherlands Academy of Arts and Sciences in 2003 and a Fellow of the Australian Academy of Science in 2012.
+He was elected a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 2003 and a Fellow of the Australian Academy of Science in 2012.
 In 2018 he received the Lifetime Achievement Award from the International Society for Root Research and was appointed Honorary Professor at Shenyang Agricultural University in China.
 The following year he became a Distinguished Professor at China Agricultural University and an Honorary Professor at Jiangxi Agricultural University.
 In 2023 he was awarded Life Membership of the Australian Society of Plant Scientists.